AyrA/DVRailDriverMod/README.md

 Note: Ensure whatever you do happens quickly.
 Doing long running tasks can overflow the hardware buffer and slows down other mods that want to interact with the RailDriver controller.
+Create a thread for potentially long running tasks, and make said thread deal with skipping event calls if it's too slow.

 Note: This event may be called multiple times in rapid succession.
-If the user changes multiple controls at once it may fire multiple times, once with the appropriate ButtonType argument set.
+If the user changes multiple controls at once it may fire multiple times, each time with the appropriate ButtonType argument set, but every invocation will already have all updated values.

 The mod doesn't guarantees that there's actually a change in inputs.
 This means the event may be fired even though the state of the controls